Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-If a draught can be noticed from gaps that are not adequate or holes, it requirements to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes or holes, it requirements to be closed.

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Get the complete information for the Healthy Homes draught stopping requirements.

 draught stopping building inspections